jorditorresBCN/Assignments-2017/Lab02.md

 On the other hand, the Streaming API looks into the future, we can retrieve all the tweets that match our filter criteria, as they are published.
 The Streaming API is useful when we want to filter a particular keyword and download a massive amount of tweets about it, While the REST APIs are useful when we want to search for tweets authored by a specific user or we want to access our own timeline.

-### Task 2.2.1: Accessing your twitter account information
+### Task 2.2.2: Accessing your twitter account information

-Twitter provides [REST APIs](https://dev.twitter.com/rest/public) we can use to interact with their service.
-There is also a bunch of Python-based clients out there as [Tweepy](http://tweepy.readthedocs.io/en/v3.5.0/).
+In order to interact with the Twitter APIs, we need a Python client that implements the different calls to the API itself.
+There are several options as we can see from the [official documentation](https://dev.twitter.com/resources/twitter-libraries).
+We will chose for this lab [Tweepy](http://tweepy.readthedocs.io/en/v3.5.0/).
-The easiest way to install the latest version is by using pip/easy_install to pull it from [PyPI](https://pypi.python.org/pypi) from your local directory:
+The easiest way to install the latest version is by using pip/easy_install to pull it from [PyPI](https://pypi.python.org/pypi) to your local directory:

 ```
 torres@vm:~$  pip install tweepy